Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 The alternatives to bridging loans are:

-• Commercial mortgages – for commercial properties, can be offered with fixed or variable rates.
+- Commercial mortgages – for commercial properties, can be offered with fixed or variable rates.
+Bridging loans are often used to complete commercial property transactions quickly, before refinance to a commercial mortgage.

-• Personal loan - these can be used to raise smaller amounts, but aren't suitable when looking to borrow larger sums of money from lenders (or even much over a max of £20k).
-Personal loans usually have little to no lender arrangement fees.
+- Personal loan - these can be used to raise smaller amounts, but aren't suitable when looking to borrow larger sums of money from lenders (or even much over a max of £20k).
+Personal loans usually have little to no lender arrangement fees and are unsecured, while bridging loans are a secured form of finance.

 How do I compare bridging loans to each other?